Aitbytes/Securite-Cloud-Projet-Long/content/docs/Virtualization.md

 -   **Allocation Policy :** An allocation policy is the policy employed
     > by a cloud provider to allocate VMs to a physical resource.
 Some
-    > policies can increase the number of attempts an attacker need to
+    > policies can increase the number of attempts an attacker needs to
     > achieve a co-residency.